coder-hxl/x-crawl/README.md

 })
 ```

-#### browser instance
+#### Browser Instance

-It is an instance object of [Browser](https://pptr.dev/api/puppeteer.browser).
+When you call crawlPage API to crawl pages in the same crawler instance, the browser instance used is the same, because the crawlPage API of the browser instance in the same crawler instance is shared.
+It's a headless browser, no UI shell, what he does is bring **all modern web platform features** provided by the browser rendering engine to the code.
 For specific usage, please refer to [Browser](https://pptr.dev/api/puppeteer.browser).

-The browser instance is a headless browser without a UI shell.
-What he does is to bring **all modern network platform functions** provided by the browser rendering engine to the code.

-**Note:** The browser will stay up and running, causing the file not to be terminated.
+**Note:** The browser will keep running and the file will not be terminated.
 If you want to stop, you can execute browser.close() to close it.
 Do not call [crawlPage](#crawlPage) or [page](#page) if you need to use it later.
-Because when you modify the properties of the browser instance, it will affect the browser instance inside the crawlPage API of the crawler instance, the page instance that returns the result, and the browser instance, because the browser instance is shared within the crawlPage API of the same crawler instance.
+Because the crawlPage API of the browser instance in the same crawler instance is shared.

-#### page instance
+#### Page Instance

-It is an instance object of [Page](https://pptr.dev/api/puppeteer.page).
-The instance can also perform interactive operations such as events.
-For specific usage, please refer to [page](https://pptr.dev /api/puppeteer. page).
+When you call crawlPage API to crawl pages in the same crawler instance, a new page instance will be generated from the browser instance.
+It can be used for interactive operations.
+For specific usage, please refer to [Page](https://pptr.dev/api/puppeteer.page).

 The browser instance will retain a reference to the page instance.
 If it is no longer used in the future, the page instance needs to be closed by itself, otherwise it will cause a memory leak.